 Take it slow

-The key to succesfully shifting your child's wake up time is to do it gradually, rushing the process will not give your child's body clock the chance to shift and adjust.
+The key to successfully shifting your child's wake up time is to do it gradually.
+Rushing the process will not give your child's body clock the chance to shift and adjust.

-For the first 5-7 days it is really important that you set the clock to come on close to your child’s usual wake up time.
-For example if your child usually wakes around 5am but you would like him to sleep till 6:30am, first set the clock to come on around 5:10am.
-When your child wakes at their usual time of 5am, pop in briefly and tell him he can’t come out of his room until the sun appears on the clock, that way he will only have to wait 10 minutes.
-As soon as the sun appears on the clock, tell him he is allowed to get up and start the day.
+For the first 5-7 days it is really important to set the clock to come on close to your child’s usual wake up time.
+For example, if your child usually wakes around 5am but you would like them to wake up at 6am, set the clock to come on around 5:10am to start with.

-After 5-7 days, and sometimes longer, your child will have learnt that he isn’t allowed to get out of bed until the sun appears on the clock.
-Once you are confident he has understood and grasped the concept, you can start to adjust the time.
-For best results move the time forward by 10 minutes every 5-7 days until you get to the desired time.
-Your child will not notice these gradual adjustments but their body clock will start to shift.
+After 5-7 days, and sometimes longer, your child will have learnt to wait until the clock signals when it's time to wake up .
+Once you are confident your child has understood and grasped the concept, you can start to adjust the time.
+For best results move the time forward by 10 minutes every 5-7 days until you reach the desired time.
+Your child will not notice these gradual adjustments but their body clock should shift accordingly.